Readingtown/mysideproject/README.md

 ### Sample Data

-The database is pre-populated with sample data for parts, inventory, customers, and orders.
+The database is pre-produce with sample data for parts, inventory, customers, and orders.

 **Parts:**
 - `Window Regulator`, `Durable Window Regulator`, `$50.99`